Law Studies Abroad

 Under the student-initiated study abroad program a student may spend one semester away from the Law School studying law in a foreign university law school or law department, for which the student will receive up to 15 credits (up to 12 transfer credits for coursework completed at the foreign law school and three graded credits for a research paper to be written as part of the study abroad experience) and one semester of residence credit toward the J.D. degree.
 Program requirements and application procedures are available in Academic Policies.

-Under the external studies program, students may spend one semester abroad in a supervised setting combining academic legal research and work experience, for which students receive 12 credits.
+Students may spend one semester abroad (or in the U.S.) in a supervised setting combining academic legal research and work experience through the Externships Program, for which students receive 12 credits.
 Past host organizations include the Chesapeake Bay Foundation, the Association for Water and Rural Development in South Africa, National Public Radio, the Center for Implementing Public Policies on Equity and Growth in Buenos Aires, and the War Crimes Chamber of the Court of Bosnia and Herzegovina.
-Program requirements and application procedures
+More

 The Law school offers January term options in Paris and Tel Aviv, Israel.